jbakse/site_builder/docs/parameters/index.md

 Begin designing a user interface for a fictional machine by considering which parameters you would expose.

 1. Choose a machine from the list below.
-2. Spend 6 minutes brainstorming possible parameters for your machine.
+2. Spend 4 minutes brainstorming possible parameters for your machine.
 3. Choose a user from the list below.
-4. Spend 3 minutes deciding which parameters to expose to your user.
-Choose exactly 3 parameters.
+4. Spend 4 minutes considering the relationship between your machine and your user.
-5. Spend 1 minute deciding which parameters **not** to expose to your user.
-Choose exactly 1 parameter.
+5. Choose one method-oriented parameter to expose to your user.
-6. Spend 3 minutes naming your exposed parameters and defining the allowed values for each.
+6. Choose one goal-oriented parameter to expose to your user.
+7. Choose one parameter you will **not** expose to your user.
+8. For each parameter carefully choose a name, data type, and possible values if applicable.
-7. Present your machine, user, and chosen parameters to the class.
+9. Present your machine, user, and parameters to the class.
 You will have 2 minutes to present.

 ::: .half
 #### Machine Types {underline}